statshero/data-projects/README.md

 ### _Show me the money_, a data project

-In *Show me the money* I analysed the complete data of the three biggest peer-to-peer (P2P) platforms in the UK (Zopa, RateSetter, and Funding Circle) with almost 14 million loan parts.
+In *Show me the money* I analysed the complete data of the three biggest peer-to-peer (P2P) platforms in the UK: Zopa, RateSetter, and Funding Circle.
+The data contains almost 14 million loan parts.
 It provided the most comprehensive snapshot of the UK P2P market at the time of publication.
 We gained high-profile media coverage for this story and have direct evidence of change in the peer-to-peer sector.

 <a href="http://smtm.labs.theodi.org/" class="no-decor" target="_blank">
 <img src="https://raw.githubusercontent.com/statshero/data-projects/master/assets/showmethemoney.png" alt="linkedin logo" width="529" height="295"></a>